African House Snake Basics & FAQ

 Tanzanian Stripe House Snake, 60% is really the sweet spot.
 Too much drier and they wont shed right, too much more humid and they develop respiratory issues.
 These are not a beginners snake.

 Aurora House Snake: Humidity 70%. temps at 72 cold and 86 hot side tops has been working really well for me.
+Can be a little fussy about food too.
+Not a beginners house snake.

 A word on parasites: